 \subsubsection{IR2: Reference Values}

-Reference values refer to the benchmark for an asset or its components to fail.
-Reference values are critical elements in assessing the current and future states of a component.
-Here, reference values refer to lifetime data, run-to-failure data, or threshold values.
-Due to the scarcity of data, threshold values are applied most commonly.
-For PMx tasks, reference values provide a comparative metric against current performance, enabling early identification of deviations or anomalies that may signal a potential failure.
-These values are also essential in determining the RUL and potential failure modes of the component, thereby ensuring timely maintenance actions can be taken.
-For a more in-depth understanding of how IR2 (i.e., reference values) is leveraged within PMx DTs across diverse industries, readers are suggested to consult the comprehensive explorations detailed in the literature review \cite{luo2020hybrid,moghadam2021digital,tzanis2020hybrid}.
+Reference values serve as benchmarks for determining when an asset or its components are likely to fail.
+These values are crucial for assessing the current and future states of a component and may include lifetime data, run-to-failure data, or threshold values.
+Due to the scarcity of data, threshold values are most commonly applied.
+In PMx tasks, reference values provide a comparative metric against current performance, enabling the early identification of deviations or anomalies that could indicate a potential failure.
+They are also essential for determining the RUL and potential failure modes of the component, thereby ensuring that timely maintenance actions can be taken.
+For a more detailed exploration of how IR2 is utilized within PMx DTs across various industries, readers are encouraged to consult the comprehensive discussions in the literature review~\cite{luo2020hybrid,moghadam2021digital,tzanis2020hybrid}.

-\textbf{Aviation:} Reference values are important in the maintenance of aviation components such as fuselage and wings.
-For example, during fuselage maintenance, data corresponding to critical information of the fuselage (e.g., skin material, longitudinal lap joints) is utilized to estimate the reference signal or reference state \cite{weiland2020structural,wang2018predictive}.
-Other components can be less straightforward.
-Wing maintenance requires a more holistic collection of reference values beyond mere material properties.
-Variables such as the maximum tensile strength and dimensions of unacceptable flaws are frequently used in this context \cite{yousuf2017prognostic}.
-This variation underscores the nuanced application of reference values within different sub-domains of aviation maintenance.
+\textbf{Aviation:} Reference values play a crucial role in the maintenance of aviation components such as the fuselage and wings.
+For instance, during fuselage maintenance, data related to critical elements of the fuselage (e.g., skin material, longitudinal lap joints) is used to estimate the reference signal or reference state~\cite{weiland2020structural,wang2018predictive}.
+In contrast, wing maintenance requires a more comprehensive set of reference values beyond just material properties.
+Variables such as maximum tensile strength and the dimensions of unacceptable flaws are commonly used in this context~\cite{yousuf2017prognostic}.
+This variation highlights the nuanced application of reference values across different sub-domains of aviation maintenance.